KEEZ-RobG/docusaurus-test/docs/intro.md

 ---
+title: 'About the guide'
 sidebar_position: 0
 slug: /
 ---
-# The LUKSO Community Validator Guide
+# Validator Guide

 The LUKSO blockchain offers a rare opportunity: participation in the launch of a highly decentralized blockchain, a sister to Ethereum 2.0 nonetheless!